HurrayBanana/P5jsScripts/DemoCodingExercises/scroller/readme.md

-A little experiment in scrolling messages
+# A little experiment in scrolling messages

+Read the information.md files for instructions